graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/fp8_lm.md

 ### The key idea

-The authors show that you can use FP8 weights, gradients, optimizer states, and distributed training without loss of accuracy or new hyperparameters.
-This is great, because it reduces the memory overhead of training, as well as the bandwidth costs.
+The authors show that you can use FP8 weights, gradients, optimizer states and distributed training without loss of accuracy or new hyperparameters.
+This is great because it reduces the memory overhead of training, as well as the bandwidth costs.

-They train up to 175B GPT models on H100s, with a 64% speedup over BF16.
+They train up to 175B GPT models on H100s, with a 64% speed-up over BF16.
 Pretty impressive, and a bit faster than Nvidia’s Transformer Engine.

 ![A plot with Model Size (B) on the x-axis and Number of GPUs on the y-axis.
 Two lines showing BF16 and FP8.
 BF16 requires more GPUs for a given model size vs FP8 (curve underneath).]({{image_dir}}/fp8_lm/figure_1.png)

 ### Background

 The fact that LLMs can be trained “in FP8” has been [well established](https://arxiv.org/abs/2206.02915){:target="_blank"}, but what does this mean?
-In reality, all FP8 training is _mixed-precision_ as putting all tensors in 8-bits degrades the model.
+In reality, all FP8 training is _mixed-precision_ as putting all tensors in FP8 degrades the model.
 The simplest and most common approach is just to cast linear layers to FP8, gaining the benefit of improved FLOP/s assuming you have hardware with accelerated FP8 arithmetic.

 However this misses out on a second benefit - reduced memory and bandwidth costs if we can also store/load values in FP8.
-It’s less clear from previous literature what else you can put in 8 bits without things degrading.
+It’s less clear from previous literature what else you can put in FP8 without things degrading.

 ### Their method